RahulSharma010/first/README.md

 # first
-This is a trial repository
+This is a trial repository.
+This is me Rahul Sharma.